 Introduction

 Welcome to the first of two volumes of the ACM Transactions on Computing Education’s special issue on “Justice-centered Computing Education.”
 The call for this special issue has less to do with the need to create a specific, singular definition for clarifying what we mean by the title [13] and more to do with the fact that computing—and thus computing education—is implicated in the crises and injustices that permeate life on Earth in the early 21st-century: environmental destruction, state surveillance, disinformation, right-wing extremism, mass immigrant detention, the prison-industrial complex, financialization, police militarization, labor exploitation, and many others.
-These types of sociotechnical and macro-ethical issues--i.e. issues not easily shaped by individual decision-making or action—are not easy or straightforward to confront in computing education [43].
+These types of sociotechnical and macro-ethical issues—i.e. issues not easily shaped by individual decision-making or action—are not easy or straightforward to confront in computing education [43].
 Double binds abound.
-Consider, for example, how increasing the amount of technology in schools that serve marginalized communities of color in the United State may be seen as nominally beginning to right wrongs of White supremacy and wealth inequalities, but will also harm animal (including human), plant, and environmental health--disproportionately in poor Black and Brown countries--as this same technology ends up in electronic waste dumps.
+Consider, for example, how increasing the amount of technology in schools that serve marginalized communities of color in the United State may be seen as nominally beginning to right wrongs of White supremacy and wealth inequalities, but will also harm animal (including human), plant, and environmental health(disproportionately in poor Black and Brown countries) as this same technology ends up in electronic waste dumps.
 Similarly, broadening participation efforts may seek to support immigrant children’s interest in pursuing work in technology fields, but these same fields are deeply implicated in the development of sociotechnical systems that contribute to state violence against immigrant families.

 As these examples help to illuminate, we cannot narrow the issues within computing to those of equitable access or participation if we desire to orient computing and computing education toward justice goals; we need systemic understandings of the historical realities, power dynamics, and material conditions that produce injustices, as well as how computing is implicated in them.
 And we must go further still; we also need justice-centered visions of change with associated strategies and tactics to support researchers, technologists, and educators in working within and challenging systems of oppression and domination.
 As we argue below, these should be grounded in dynamic and solidaristic coalition building efforts across different communities based on compassion, respect, and love for other people.
 Toward these goals, we think that the late political commentator Michael Brooks sums up our position well when he said: “be ruthless with systems, be kind to people” [4].

-With this in mind, justice-centered computing must be grounded in critique that is both outward and inward: outwardly grappling with how computing is intertwined with systems of oppression and domination that make healthy and meaningful living difficult while, inwardly, acknowledging that there is no purity position outside of these systems that we, who are invested in computing education, can easily access.
-Once we put purity aside and embrace the contradictions that trying to be justice-centered in computing education brings with it, a humbleness can emerge to help us try and direct computing power, education, expertise, and knowledge toward supporting and serving justice projects.
+With this in mind, justice-centered computing must be grounded in critique that is both outward and inward: outwardly grappling with how computing is intertwined with systems of oppression and domination that make healthy and meaningful living difficult while inwardly acknowledging that there is no purity position outside of these systems that we, who are invested in computing education, can easily access.
+Once we put purity aside and embrace the contradictions that trying to be justice-centered in computing education brings with it, a humbleness can emerge to help us try to direct computing power, education, expertise, and knowledge toward supporting and serving justice projects.
 The goal is to embrace this position, all the while knowing the limitations and partiality of computing, computers, and computational knowledge: these must be understood as only some of the threads in larger tapestries that take many hands (not to mention leafs, branches, mycelia, microbes, fins, claws, and paws!) to create and maintain.